Walking To Lose Weight Chart: Kgs & Lbs (Effective BMI-Based Walking Plans)

 How To Achieve Long Term, Sustainable Weight Loss Through Walking

-Someone just beginning their weight loss journey through walking may be ruminating on how long does it take to get a perfect body; although no type or amount of exercise can provide a perfect dream body overnight, long term, sustainable weight loss through walking is entirely possible.
+Someone starting their weight loss journey through walking may be pondering how long it takes to achieve their ideal body; while no exercise can create an overnight transformation, long-term, sustainable weight loss through walking is achievable.
 Some actions we recommend are:

 • Use the calories burned walking calculator for each walk